Eggs are a traditional food, and they are one of the most nutrient-rich food groups in the human diet.

 There are 71.5 calories in one large egg, which makes eggs a relatively low-calorie food.

-Eggs also contain minimal levels of carbohydrate, with one egg providing only 0.4 grams of carbs.
+Eggs also contain minimal levels of carbohydrates, with one egg providing only 0.4 grams of carbs.

 In contrast, eggs contain quite a large amount of dietary fat and this mainly comes from monounsaturated fat.